hgaiser/moonshine/README.md

 ## Configuration

-A sample configuration file is provided in `config.toml`.
+A configuration file is generated if the provided path does not exist.
-It is useful to go through this file to check if anything needs to be adjusted.
-Mostly this comes down to the following:

-1. (optional) Change the name of the server.
-1. Check that the path to the certificate is correct.
+By default it will be created in `$XDG_CONFIG_HOME/moonshine/config.toml` when using the AUR package.
-1. Add applications that you want to run from the client (more on that below).
+It is possible to add applications that you want to run (more on that below).

 ### Applications